gv1shnu/SearchNexus/README.md

 		python app.py

-## Usage

-- Open SearchNexus.exe from the dist/ folder.
-- Enter your search query in the search box on the home page.
-- Press Enter to initiate the search.
-- Search results from multiple search engines will be displayed within seconds.

 ## Technologies Used

-- Flask: A micro web framework for Python.
+- Flask: A micro web framework for Python programming language.
 - HTML5: The markup language used for structuring the web pages.
 - CSS3: The stylesheet language used for styling the web pages.
-- JavaScript: The programming language used for client-side interactions.

 ## Limitations